tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 [RIGHT] Pressure Support Mode

 # Question 19
-Which one of the following modes of ventilation is triggered by time, limited by pressure and affects aspiration only?
+Which one of the following modes of ventilation provides a set amount of pressure for a set number of breaths per minute?

 [WRONG] Controlled Mandatory Ventilation
 [WRONG] Synchronous Intermittent Mandatory Ventilation